RogueAngelfire/the_horseshoe_inn_v1/README.md

 * Another feature that would be nice on the individual rooms have a carosel/slide show that shows different images of the rooms.

+* A cookie consent form is something that is required.

+* Another Idea would be to have the login fuction only feature on the Menu or/and the just the rooms page.

+* Another feature would be to have a different home page of portrait orientation for the mobile version of the website. as the page reduced in size a different image would be more suitable.

 ## Media